• Traction control warning light on

 • Repair or replace damaged wiring or connectors.

-• Reprogram or replace the electronic brake control module if necessary.
+• Reprogram or replace the TCS control module if necessary.

 • OBD-II scanner